EnshenZhu/OpenCV_Tutorial/README.md

    lighting or camera sensor issues)*
 3. Edge cascade *(Find the **edge** in the image)*
 4. Dilate and erode the image (via structuring elements)
-5. Resize and cript the image
+5. Resize and crop the image

 ### Image Transformations

-1. Translation *(shift the image along the x and y axis)*
+1. Translation *(shift the image along the x and y-axis)*
 2. Rotation *(rotate the image by some angle)*
 3. Resize
 4. Flip